Explore Georgia’s Iconic Destinations and Experiences

 The fried green tomatoes at the Whistle Stop Café in Juliette.
 Does the Whistle Stop Café sound familiar?
 Well, it’s where they filmed Fried Green Tomatoes.

 Where locals go to relax

-Georgia’s coastline stretches approximately 100 miles between the Savannah and St. Marys Rivers.
+Georgia’s coastline stretches approximately 161 kilometers between the Savannah and St. Marys Rivers.
 Wander along isolated beaches, tranquil marshes and cobblestone streets.
 Put your toes in the sand on St. Simons Island, Jekyll Island, Cumberland Island, Little St. Simons Island, Sea Island and more.